-- Cub Scout leaders
+- · Cub Scout leaders

-- Boy Scout leaders
+- · Scouts BSA leaders

 - Venturing leaders

-- Youth leader training
+- Youth leaders

 - Training records

 - Supplemental training

 - Advanced training

 - Training promotion

 - my.Scouting Tools (specifically, the Training Manager)

 - e-learning (in the BSA Learn Center)

 In a rural area, you might want to have a county or state geographic structure where there is more overlap of those roles.
 Regardless of the number of people doing the work, it is most important that all the areas are covered.